 Students who choose English 12 (English Studies 12) spend less time studying poetry than do their Literature 12 cousins, and more time honing the rhetorical skills needed for post-secondary life.
 English 12 students will read independently as well as assigned nonfiction, novels, short fiction, verse, and Shakespeare.
 English 12 students will write approximately every two weeks in a variety of different styles.
 English 12 students will speak informally and formally, at times from memory, at times with interpretive emotion.

-Students who choose Literature 12 receive credit for both English Studies 12 and Literary Studies 12 as they will cover the curricula for both.
+Students who choose Literary Studies 12 receive credit for both English Studies 12 and Literary Studies 12 as they will cover the curricula for both.
 The Lit canon includes: the greatest texts to ever touch paper, from Beowulf to Virginia Woolf.
-Literature 12 does not demand memorization, but it does demand a love of poetry and close reading.
-As Lit.
-12 is often the time when many Brentwood students are introduced to the prose of Dickens, it also marks the first occasion when the young experience unadulterated bliss.
+This course does not demand memorization, but it does demand a love of poetry and close reading.
+As Literary Studies 12 is often the time when many Brentwood students are introduced to the prose of Dickens, it also marks the first occasion when the young experience unadulterated bliss.